 If you’ve been in business for awhile, you might not have needed to spend much on marketing.
-But if new competitors appear, or existing competitors become more aggressive with their marketing, you’ll need to step up your efforts to simply maintain your piece of the pie.
+But if new competitors appear, or existing competitors become more aggressive with their marketing, you will need to step up your efforts to simply maintain your piece of the pie.

 Have There Been Significant Changes In Your Industry?